 [node:title] [node:field_people_bio_last_name] | [site:name]

 Keiron McConnell Dip.
-Criminal Justice (Langara), BGS (Open BC), MSc (Leicester)
+Criminal Justice (Langara), BGS (Open BC), MSc (Leicester), ProfD (London Met)

-Keiron is a Doctorate candidate at London Metropolitan University at the John Grieve Center for Excellence in Policing.
-His Doctoral Thesis is on Gang in British Columbia where he conducted qualitative research with almost 250 hours of field observations in Chicago, Toronto, Hobbema, Los Angeles and London, England.
+Dr. McConnell has a master’s degree from the University of Leicester and a doctorate degree from London Metropolitan University at the John Grieve Center for Excellence in Policing.
+His thesis is titled, Gangs in British Columbia: Mafioso, Gangster or Thug? which included qualitative research with almost 250 hours of field observations in Chicago, Toronto, Hobbema, Los Angeles and London, England.
+He has continued his research with gangs in New Orleans, Edmonton, Calgary and Detroit.

 Areas of Interest